Arethra/python_api_development/Notes/postgres.md

 - `UNIQUE` constraint - applied to ensure that each entry in a field(column) is unique i.e., no duplicates.
 - `NULL` constraint - applied to ensure that the column is never blank on any record(row).

+- In Postgres, semi colon should come at the end of every statement.
+- When working with Varchar, single quotes are used.
+- `DELETE` to remove record from a table.
+- `UPDATE` table_name `SET` column = value `WHERE` column = value